KZJO: MyNetworkTV and Joe TV

-Logo as "myQ²", used from 2006 to 2010.

 On January 24, 2006, CBS Corporation and the Warner Bros. unit of Time Warner announced that the two companies would respectively shut down UPN and The WB and combine the networks' respective programming to create a new "fifth" network called The CW; the day of the announcement, it was revealed that 13 of Tribune's 16 WB affiliates would become CW stations.
 The merger of networks left out Tribune-owned WB stations in three markets, including KTWB in Seattle, where The CW affiliated with a CBS-owned station.
 These three stations—WPHL-TV in Philadelphia, WATL in Atlanta, and KTWB—signed affiliation agreements in May with MyNetworkTV, set up by Fox Television Stations to serve its own ex-UPN outlets and other displaced stations.
 The station changed its call sign to KMYQ and branded as "MyQ²", a brand extension of KCPQ.

 At a time when the company was relaunching several of its secondary stations with new branding, Tribune rebranded KMYQ as "JoeTV" on September 13, 2010, and changed its call sign to KZJO.
 The station was positioned to be grittier and appeal to a younger male audience with its mix of syndicated shows.
 MyNetworkTV programming was deemphasized; for several years, the station website's 'about us' copy erroneously said that the MyNetworkTV affiliation ended with the JoeTV relaunch.